If you are looking for a plant that offers an Asian, classic, and architectural look, the Dracaena marginata plant is for you.

 Please water your Marginata plant when its leaves begin to turn yellow.

-Keep a close eye on the Dracaena marginata plant’s overall condition and ensure that you also do not overwater the plant.
+Keep a close eye on the Dracaena marginata plant’s overall condition and ensure you do not overwater the plant.

-The Dracaena marginata plant usually forms brownish leaf tips when it is given insufficient water.
-The Dragon Tree is a non-fussy plant; however, it is quite sensitive when it comes to its watering needs.
+The Dracaena marginata plant usually forms brownish leaf tips when given insufficient water.
+The Dragon Tree is a non-fussy plant but is quite sensitive regarding its watering needs.

 If your Dracaena marginata plant has brown leaf tips, please refrain from watering it till its soil’s top 1 to 2 inches dry out.
 Furthermore, please use fluoride-free room-temperature water.

 One can identify a Mealybugs infection easily as they often leave sticky, cotton deposits on plants.
-Similarly, when the temperature rises, spider mites may attack the Dracaena marginata plant.
+Similarly, spider mites may attack the Dracaena marginata plant when the temperature rises.

 Unfortunately, unlike mealybugs, spider mites are noticed when they have already caused massive damage.

-To get rid of them, spray your Dracaena marginata plant with a disinfectant spray or get rid of the diseased vines, if necessary.
+To get rid of them, spray your Dracaena marginata plant with a disinfectant spray or remove the diseased vines, if necessary.

 Tips for Growing Dracaena marginata